poneoneo/Alibaba-CLI-Scraper/README.md

 </div>

 Run commands in one click.

-No need to RTFM again, run the text-mode to know  the purspose of each commands and theirs related options and parameters.
+No need to RTFM (I means this Readme) again, run the text-mode to know  the purspose of each commands and theirs related options and parameters.

+S/o [Trogon](https://github.com/Textualize/trogon).
+An amazing tool to easily turn your Click CLI into a powerful terminal application.

 <div align="center">